 MISSION INDEPENDENCE

-As part of the AMMOS system, the MMTC must not be tied to a specific mission or require major customizations.
-The Time Correlation application works with different and unrelated space mission ground systems.
-AMMOS applications must not be mission specific.
-The Time Correlation application reads SCLK values from CCSDS transfer frame secondary headers and the Earth Receipt Time (ERT) of the associated reference transfer frame received from the ground station in regular downlink telemetry.
-This is the “APL way” of performing Time Correlation.
+As part of the AMMOS system, the MMTC application must not be tied to a specific mission or require major customizations.
+MMTC works with different and unrelated space mission ground systems.

+There are two distinct approaches to obtaining SCLK from the spacecraft.
+In one, the MMTC application reads SCLK values from CCSDS transfer frame secondary headers and the Earth Received Time (ERT) of the associated reference transfer frame received from the ground station in regular downlink telemetry.
+This is the “APL way” of performing time correlation, as described in a later section.
 Note that the frame containing the SCLK will usually not be the one it is associated with.

-The Time Correlation application reads XML format configuration data from the application configuration file.
-XML is a convenient and commonly used format for setting configuration parameters, and computes time correlations based upon the SCLK time contained in specified time correlation packets and the Earth Receipt Time (ERT) of the associated reference transfer frame received from the ground station in regular downlink telemetry.
+In the other approach, MMTC determines time correlations based upon the SCLK time contained in specified time correlation packets and the Earth Received Time (ERT) of the associated reference transfer frame received from the ground station in regular downlink telemetry.
 This is the “JPL way.”

 An Alternative Approach to Time Management on a NASA Mission

-NASA deep space missions developed by the Johns Hopkins Applied Physics Laboratory (APL) use a similar approach to what was described above.
-There are two onboard time elements to these missions: (1) the spacecraft clock and (2) an onboard estimate of Earth Time.
+NASA deep space missions developed by the Johns Hopkins Applied Physics Laboratory (APL) use a similar approach to what was described above for the MRO mission.
+There are usually two onboard time elements to these missions: (1) the spacecraft clock and (2) an onboard estimate of Earth Time.

 Similar to the Mars Reconnaissance Orbiter (MRO) example given above, APL missions also have a spacecraft clock that is not adjusted after launch.
 The primary difference between the MRO approach and the way APL missions handle the spacecraft clock is the method by which the spacecraft clock value (SCLK) is communicated to the ground.

 APL missions use the CCSDS downlink frame format standard defined in Blue Book (now Silver Book) 132.0, “TM SPACE DATA LINK PROTOCOL.”
 This standard specifies that each downlink frame includes a primary header that contains an 8-bit master channel frame count (MCFC) and an 8-bit virtual channel frame count (VCFC).
 Since current missions often downlink dozens of frames, or more, each second, neither the MCFC nor VCFC is sufficient for uniquely identifying the downlink frame for more than a few seconds when a high downlink bit rate is used.
 A packet-based approach to downlinking the SCLK value to the ground would be challenged to uniquely identify the frame for which that SCLK value applies.
-Instead, APL missions include the frame SCLK value in the frame mission-defined secondary header of every frame.
+Instead, APL missions include the frame SCLK value in the mission-defined secondary header of every frame.
 Typically that SCLK value refers to a previous frame.

 This alternative approach has pros and cons compared to the MRO approach.
 The APL method consumes a small amount of bandwidth but we have not found that to be an issue on any of our missions.
 It is, however, simpler for Mission Operations to use as there is no need to command downlink of time correlation packets.